learn-co-students/dc-web-071618/42-react-router/README.md

 - We're loading all of our frontend at once, so it might add to the initial load time
 - We have to design all of our routes to be coupled with our component structure (which can be a good thing long-term)

+## Rails Routing

+MVC
+config/routes.rb
+requests routed to controllers dependent on the config

+separate requests for different pages

 ## Browser APIs

 How does client-side routing _work_?